When selecting a firearm for concealed carry that you will depend your life upon, there are four very important factors to consider.

 Wearability.
 You must be able to carry your gun open or concealed on your person throughout your daily routine.
 Select a gun that is the correct size and weight related to the size of your body frame and/or ability to carry extra weight.
 If you intend to purse carry as your primary option, adding a big ol’ gun to your already heavy bag is not really an appealing idea.
 This is a lifestyle choice and if your gun does not fit your wardrobe or body frame you are less likely to have it with you everyday.
 If you don’t have it with you when you need it, how can it help you?

-User Friendliness.
+Usability.
 The gun you choose to potentially save your life someday must make sense to you.
-It must be designed to use quickly and efficiently AND complement your muscle memory.
+It must be designed to be used quickly and efficiently AND complement your muscle memory.
 In other words, if you choose a gun with no external safeties your training should really emphasize trigger finger discipline when drawing from the holster.
 If you choose a gun with an external safety, then your training should include drawing from the holster and sweeping the safety.
 Safeties and other controls must be designed so you can operate them efficiently without having to change your strong-hand grip.